iamslash/TIL/distributedtransaction/README.md

 # Abstract

 It's about Distributed Transactions.
-There are 2 methods for Distributed Transactions including 2 Phase Commit, SAGA.
+There are 2 methods for Distributed Transactions including 2 Phase Commit, SAGAS.

-And there are 2 types of SAGAs including Choreography based SAGA, Orchestration based SAGA.
+And there are 2 types of SAGAS including Choreography based SAGA, Orchestration based SAGA.
 Choreography is distributed decision making and Orchestration is centralized decision making.

 # Materials